almedso/yocto-ams-manifests/README.md

+# almedso Yocto based Linux applications (ams) - Build Control

 ## General

 This repository contains configuration to build **ams yocto project**.

+**ams** is an integration of various components to form a complete prepackaged build system and development environment derived from Poky.

 A **yocto project** is considered here as all configuration, specifications and procedures to build deploy-able linux images and packages for a group of applications and hardware devices using Yocto.

 This repository contains *manifest files* to pull more configuration and specification sources (yocto layers and recipes) via google repo tool